 With 7 million square kilometers to explore, it’s so hard just to pick 10 beautiful places in Australia!
-There is an ample amount of space, hundreds of natural and untouched attractions, and plenty of stunning locations to choose from.
+There is ample space, hundreds of natural and untouched attractions, and plenty of stunning locations to choose from.

 However, we have picked the top 10 beautiful places in Australia that should be undisputedly put on your bucket list.

-The country is broken up into 6 states and 3 territories.
+The country is broken up into six states and three territories.
 It’s the smallest continent and the largest island.
 The nation’s capital is Canberra.
-There’s a population of 25 million, and surprisingly, 90 percent of these people all live within 100 kilometers of the coast.
+There’s a population of 25 million; surprisingly, 90 percent of these people live within 100 kilometers of the coast.

 The climate varies from north to south and is opposite of the northern hemisphere.
 The northern and outback areas of Australia will be more comfortable to visit during the winter to avoid the extreme summer heat.
 The southern states will be cooler during winter, and it can snow in some areas.
-Summertime in the south is very pleasant, but it’s always advisable to wear layers for those random drops in temperatures.
+Summertime in the south is very pleasant, but it’s always advisable to wear layers for random temperature drops.

-Welcome to the Land Down Under – let’s explore the 10 beautiful places in Australia you need to see on your next visit!
+Welcome to the Land Down Under – let’s explore the ten beautiful places in Australia you need to see on your next visit!